So where do you start? How do you actually write that memoir?

 Q: What's the schedule?

-A: Each module opens Tuesday morning, and will remainsavaible for you to access at your leisure.
+A: Each module opens Tuesday morning, and will remain available for you for the lifetime of this course.

 Q: How much support is *really* included?